Three Act Structure: Breaking Down Acts One, Two, & Three in Movies

 So act one just ended, and you’re moving the story forward.
 Your characters have a mission, but you’re not sure how to get them to complete it.

 Let’s start with a movie whose act two is dictated by a map.
 The Goonies.
 Where The Goonies succeeds in act two is building out the idea of the map taking them where they need to go.

-As The Goonies moves into the second act, the kids find the entrance to the secret tunnel, and head out to find One-eyed Willy’s gold.
+When The Goonies moves into the second act, the kids find the entrance to the secret tunnel and head out to find One-eyed Willy’s gold.

 The second act of The Goonies follows along each point of the map.
 It takes them through set pieces that are not only exciting, but they’re based around things each character has to overcome.
 After all, this is OUR TIME.

 The traits we set up about the kids in act one have now come to fruition in act two.